QasimK/programmers-compendium/linux/containerisation.md

 Using the Firefox extension [SmartProxy](https://addons.mozilla.org/en-GB/firefox/addon/smartproxy/), add the SOCKSv5 Proxy Server \(Vagrant; SOCKS5; 127.0.0.1; 1632\).
 Then when browsing to a particular `localhost:<port>`, click on the toolbar icon and enable "Enable proxy on `localhost:<port>`".

-It is also possible to connect the VM directly on `172.16.3.2`.
+It is also possible to connect the VM's shared private network directly on `172.16.3.2`.

 This is easier than forwarding each individual application \(which you may not know in advance\) with: